dachande/typo3-bootstrap/README.md

 If you run `typo3cms` without any parameters you'll get a list of available commands.
 To get additional help for a specific command just use `vendor/bin/typo3cms help <command>`.

-If you want to clear the TYPO3 cache just run `vendor/bin/typo3cms cache:clear`.
-This is way more fast than clearing the cache through the TYPO3 backend especially when not logged in.
+If you want to clear the TYPO3 cache for instance just run `vendor/bin/typo3cms cache:flush`.
+This way clearing the TYPO3 cache is much quicker than clearing the cache through the TYPO3 backend.

 ## PHP Version

 By default PHP 7.1 is installed/used on the virtual machine.
-You can however customize the installed PHP version by changing the list of installed packages and set the correct PHP version in the provisioning configuration.
+You can however customize the installed PHP version by changing the PHP version in the provisioning configuration.

-If you want to use PHP 7.2 for instance, just change `php_version` to `7.2` and change all occurences of `php7.1` to `php7.2` in the `requirements` section in `configuration.yml`.
+If you want to use PHP 7.2 for instance, just change `php_version` to `7.2` in `configuration.yml`.

 ## TLS encryption